Project Profitability Calculator

 Why Opportunity Cost Matters for Project Pricing

 A project that makes 20,000 in direct profit sounds great — until you realize it took 500 hours at 40 per hour effective rate when your opportunity rate elsewhere is 75 per hour.
 The project lost you 17,500 in foregone alternative work.
-True profitability subtracts opportunity cost from direct profit to reveal whether the project was actually worth taking.
+True profitability subtracts opportunity cost from direct profit to reveal whether the project was financially viable in retrospect.
 Freelancers and agencies frequently accept projects that feel profitable but actually lose money once the hours could have been deployed differently.

 Calculating Opportunity Cost Correctly